-The close of business on May 5, 2017 has been fixed as the record date for determination of the shareholders entitled to notice of, and to vote at, the Meeting.
-On that date we anticipate there will be outstanding and entitled to vote 20,293,172 shares of common stock, each of which is entitled to one vote on each matter at the Meeting, and 49,626 shares of Series A Preferred stock, convertible into 4,962,600 shares of common stock.
-Shares of the Series A Preferred Stock are entitled to vote on an as-converted basis with the common stock, such that each share of Series Preferred Stock is entitled to 100 votes on each matter at the Meeting.
+The close of business on May 8, 2018 has been fixed as the record date for determination of the shareholders entitled to notice of, and to vote at, the Annual Meeting.
+On that date we anticipate there will be outstanding and entitled to vote 27,324,614 shares of common stock, each of which is entitled to one vote on each matter at the Annual Meeting, and 49,626 shares of Series A Preferred stock, convertible into 4,962,600 shares of common stock.
+Shares of the Series A Preferred Stock are entitled to vote on an as-converted basis with the common stock, such that each share of Series Preferred Stock is entitled to 100 votes on each matter at the Annual Meeting.

-Pursuant to the Company's bylaws the vote of: (i) a plurality of the shares of common stock and Series A Preferred Stock (on an as-converted basis) present in person or by proxy and entitled to vote will be required to elect directors, (ii) a majority of shares of common stock and Series A Preferred Stock (on an as-converted basis) either present in person or represented by proxy and entitled to vote will be required to ratify the appointment of the independent auditors for 2017.
+Pursuant to the Company's bylaws and applicable provisions of the Delaware General Corporation Law, the vote of: (i) a plurality of the shares of common stock and Series A Preferred Stock (on an as-converted basis) present in person or by proxy and entitled to vote will be required to elect directors, (ii) a majority of shares of common stock and Series A Preferred Stock (on an as-converted basis) either present in person or represented by proxy and entitled to vote will be required to ratify the appointment of the independent auditors, and (iii) a majority of shares of common stock and Series A Preferred Stock (on an as-converted basis) either present in person or represented by proxy and entitled to vote will be required to ratify the appointment of the independent auditors, and (iii) a majority of shares of common stock and Series A Preferred Stock (on an as-converted basis) either present in person or represented by proxy and entitled to approve the amendment to the Vuzix Corporation 2014 Equity Incentive Plan.
 See "How many votes are needed to approve each Proposal?"

-The presence, in person or by properly executed proxy, of the holders of shares of common stock and Series A Preferred Stock (on an as-converted basis) entitled to cast one-third of all the votes entitled to be cast at the Meeting is necessary to constitute a quorum.
-Holders of shares of common stock and Series A Preferred Stock represented by a properly signed, dated and returned proxy will be treated as present at the Meeting for purposes of determining a quorum.
-Proxies relating to "street name" shares that are voted by brokers will be counted as shares present for purposes of determining the presence of a quorum, but will not be treated as votes cast at the Meeting as to any proposal as to which the brokers do not have voting instructions and discretion.
+The presence, in person or by properly executed proxy, of the holders of shares of common stock and Series A Preferred Stock (on an as-converted basis) entitled to cast one-third of all the votes entitled to be cast at the Annual Meeting is necessary to constitute a quorum.
+Holders of shares of common stock and Series A Preferred Stock represented by a properly signed, dated and returned proxy will be treated as present at the Annual Meeting for purposes of determining a quorum.
+Proxies relating to "street name" shares that are voted by brokers will be counted as shares present for purposes of determining the presence of a quorum, but will not be treated as votes cast at the Annual Meeting as to any proposal as to which the brokers do not have voting instructions and discretion.
 These missing votes are known as "broker non-votes."

-OUESTIONS AND ANSWERS ABOUT THIS PROXY MATERIAL AND VOTING
+QUESTIONS AND ANSWERS ABOUT THIS PROXY MATERIAL AND VOTING